mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 #### Fast Internet connection

-While bringing up the environment, several hundred megabytes of docker images may be downloaded.
+While bringing up the environment, several gigabytes of docker images may be downloaded.
 We recommend using a fast Internet connection in order to avoid long wait times.